 When asked whether the United States allocates more, less, or about the same amount to foreign aid as other developed nations, only 1 out of 20 Americans guessed correctly.
-Most Americans are surprised to learn that the United States ranks near the bottom of the list of developed countries in terms of the percentage of national income that is allocated to foreign aid.
-In 2006, the United States ranked behind Portugal and Italy, second to last only ahead of Greece.
+Most are surprised to learn that the U.S. ranks near the bottom of developed countries in the percentage of national income allocated to foreign aid.
+In 2006, the U.S. ranked second to last, behind Portugal and Italy and only ahead of Greece.
 In that year, the United States gave only 18 cents of every $100 of earnings — a total of 0.18% to foreign aid.

-As part of the United Nations Millennium Development Goals, all developed nations are encouraged to allocate 0.7% of their gross national income to overseas development assistance — that's 70 cents in every $100.
+The United Nations Millennium Development Goals encourage all developed nations to allocate 0.7% of their gross national income to overseas development assistance — that's 70 cents in every $100.
 For comparison, this is less than the credit card fee many consumers barely notice when paying for overseas purchases.